Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/cardinal-classic.typ

 ]

 = Individual Reflections
 == Jin
-#h(1em) Since our wheels don’t have nylons at the end of their screw joints, we have a lot of friction problems.
+#h(1em) Since our wheels don't have nylons at the end of their screw joints, we have a lot of friction problems.
 We need to find a way to add nylons at the end of the screwjoints, as well as check for any problems with the chassis.
 We may have to replace the chassis with better metal.

 == Ishika
 #h(1em) I hope that we will be able to improve our ladybrown mechanism, since it is a great idea and with some more tuning, it will help us improve our scoring greatly.
 I also think our autons need more tuning and time before we use them again.

 == Makhi
 #h(1em)  We need more focus on our autonomous.
 I think we should put an autonomous selector on our robot to prevent us from picking the wrong auton.
 Additionally, I need to troubleshoot the friction fit of our ladybrown because the ring kept slipping off.

 == Eric
 #h(1em) Our squad performed well overall.
 Although we lost a lot of our qualifying matches, we identified key areas for improvement in our robot.
 Despite the setbacks, we still advanced to the elimination stage.
 One crucial takeaway for the future is the need to better track both our robot and our teammates.
-There were multiple instances where we were unsure of the robot’s location or the whereabouts of key team members, including the drive team.
+There were multiple instances where we were unsure of the robot's location or the whereabouts of key team members, including the drive team.

 == Rory
 #h(1em) I believe this tournament went significantly better than some of our previous ones.
 However, we faced a lot of stress between matches due to various issues, such as our autonomous not working and our robot moving on its own.
 Additionally, some matches had very little time between them, which made it difficult to troubleshoot problems or even switch our license plates before getting back on the field.